datanav/docs/training/030_dtl/030_Novice.rst

 "Copy"
 ~~~~~~

-Copy is one of the most fundamental DTL functions you will be using in Sesam when transforming your data.
-Copy might also be the most frequently used DTL function.
-The main reason for this is that it allows you to copy data by the use of wildcards, i.e. asterisk (*).
+Copy is one of the most fundamental DTL functions you will be using in Sesam when transforming your source data to your target.
+The main reason for this is that it allows you to copy source data by the use of wildcards, i.e. asterisk (*).
+In the below example this has been implemented in order to copy all keys with the namespace "golden-object:" in them:

+``["copy", "golden-object:*"]``

-In addition, ``["copy"]`` is convenient in that you can whitelist and blacklist data by providing arguments in the ``["copy"]`` function as follows:
+In addition, ``["copy"]`` is convenient in that you can whitelist and blacklist source data by providing arguments in the ``["copy"]`` function as follows:

 ``["copy", "*", "_*"]``

-The first argument in the above declaration accepts all values by the use of asterisk, whilst the second argument with the "_" prefix before the asterisk blacklists all values that has an "_" as part of their key property.
+The first argument in the above declaration copies everything from your source to your target by the use of asterisk, whilst the second argument with the "_" prefix before the asterisk blacklists all values whose keys start with "_".
 For declarative purposes, this could be written as ``["copy", "<whitelist>", "<blacklist>"].`` The following example has been drafted to visually present this effect.

-Data entering a pipe from the system "sesam-training":
+Data entering the pipe mssql-accounts from the system "sesam-training":

 .. code-block:: json